StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 **E-mail reminders to download affected documents**

-We'll send an e-mail reminder to the affected Skribble Business members one week before the document is deleted.
+We'll send an e-mail reminder to the affected members one week before the document is deleted.
 They'll receive another e-mail on the day of deletion.

 If the document deletion period is set to **5 days**, they'll only receive one e-mail on the day of deletion.

-Should you have any questions or require further assistance, please drop us an e-mail at `support@skribble.com`_.
+Got a question or need a hand?
+Drop us an e-mail at `support@skribble.com`_.
+We'll be happy to help you.

    .. _support@skribble.com: support@skribble.com